NaturalAntibody/riot_na/README.md

 Have some raw antibody sequences?
 Find matching germlines, perform numbering and get results in a familiar AIRR format!

-RIOT supports both nucleotide and amino acid sequences and all major schemas: KABAT, CHOTHIA, MARTIN and IMGT.
+RIOT supports both nucleotide and amino acid sequences as well as all major schemas: KABAT, CHOTHIA, MARTIN and IMGT.

 <details>
   <summary>MOTIVATION</summary>